spine-examples/Pingh/README.md

 server.port=50051
 ```

-4. Build and run the client application.
-Navigate to the client project directory
+5. Build and run the client application.
+Navigate to the `desktop` module directory
   and execute the following command:

 ```shell